 – for the Lay Pension Frozen contribution, for Archdiocese retirement locations

-We recommend including the bonus in a regular pay run to be included with regular pay as a direct deposit.
+Include the bonus in a regular pay run to include with regular pay as a direct deposit.
 The amount will be listed on the earnings statement as Bonus.
 A simple Bonus letter or certificate can be created for the employee that reflects the amount of the bonus, (you can get creative).
 It can be noted that the bonus will be added to your gross pay for the payroll date.

 Eligible employee bonus pay is subject to set voluntary contributions and both the 2% 401k match contribution, (if a Voluntary contribution is made) and the 2% 401k discretionary contribution, (regardless if a voluntary contribution is made or not).
 The Archdiocese 401k Plan policy requires that employee and employer 401k contributions be based on total W2 gross wages, which includes bonus or gift pay.